rackerlabs/support-how-to/content/rackspace-cdn/rackspace-cdn-edge-rules.md

 #### Referrer restrictions

-Referrer restrictions allow customers to limit access to their site&rsquo;s content by checking the *referrer header* of the incoming request.
+Referrer restrictions allow customers to limit access to their site's content by checking the *referrer header* of the incoming request.
 Users typically implement this type of access control to prevent their images, videos, and other content from being linked to from other sites.
 For